bloch-elkouby-lab/website/presentations/index.md

 ## Conference presentations

-**Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., <ins>Jones, A, Chen, J.<ins>, Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
+**Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., <ins>Jones, A, Chen, J.</ins>, Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
 In S. Eberhardt (chair) _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_.
 Paper in a panel presented at the annual conference of SPR in Krakow, Poland.

 Discussant in Structured Discussion: What’s Tricky about Transforming Training?
 A Discussion on Training Providers.
 Presented at the annual conference of SPR in Krakow, Poland.